 By the time someone replies tomorrow morning, the homeowner may have already talked to another roofer and booked the inspection.

-That is not a magic law.
 Public roofing-specific data on the perfect number of follow-ups is limited.
-But general lead-response research is clear on one thing: speed matters most when someone has just raised their hand.
+But general lead-response research is clear on one thing: the first response matters most when the homeowner has just raised their hand.

 How many times should a roofing company follow up?